 Cricut Pens

-You can use Cricut pens to create cards, invitations, sentiments and more.
+Use Cricut pens to create cards, invitations, sentiments, and more.
 They come in many colors and types!
-You’ll want at least one black pen (Amazon) around, especially if a birthday catches you off guard!
+You’ll want at least one black pen around, especially if a birthday catches you off guard!
 Washable fabric pens are also a great Cricut tool to have for sewing projects.

 Use instead: Use non-Cricut pens in your Cricut